Melkeydev/React_Go_Boiler/ReadME.md

 in `main.go` configure new SMTP credentials if you want that functionality. if not remove.

+Modify the parameters in the `docker-compose.yml` file for what you want to name the database and connections

 Run `docker-compose up`
 This will create an instance of a postgres DN in docker